Verticordia aereiflora

-Verticordia aereiflora is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia aereiflora is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a thin but bushy shrub with small leaves and greenish-yellow flowers with red spots and red fringes on the sepals.

 Description

-Verticordia aereiflora is a shrub which grows to a height of 1.0-2.0 m and a width of 1.0-1.5 m and has a single, highly branched stem.
+Verticordia aereiflora grows as a shrub to a height of 1.0-2.0 m and a width of 1.0-1.5 m and has a single, highly branched stem.
 The leaves are almost circular in shape, 2-2.5 mm in diameter with a dark brown stalk less than 0.5 mm long.
 The flowers are scented, arranged singly or in groups of up to 3 in leaf axils, often in several groups along the branches and have stems that are 2-3 mm long.
 Each flower-cup is top-shaped, 2.5 mm long, glabrous and has 5 ribs.
 The sepals are about 4 mm long, greenish-yellow or yellow with a red fringe.
 The petals are egg-shaped and crown-like, about 4 mm long and yellow with red spots.
 Flowering time is from November to January.

 Taxonomy and naming

 The species was first formally described by Elizabeth George and Alex George in 1994 and the description was published in Nuytsia from specimens collected near Yuna.
 The specific epithet (aereiflora) "is from the Latin aereus - bronze and flos - a flower, in reference to the colour of the flowers.

-The authors of the same paper placed this species in subgenus Eperephes, section Pennuligera along with V. comosa, V. lepidophylla, V. chrysostachys, V. dichroma, V. x eurardyensis, V. muelleriana, V. argentea, V. albida, V. fragrans, V. venusta, V. forrestii, V. serotina, V. oculata, V. etheliana and V. grandis.